ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

 Building the SRW App with AQM on other machines, including other `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platforms, is not currently guaranteed to work, and users may have to make adjustments to the modulefiles for their system.

+If the SRW-AQM build correctly, users should see the standard executables listed in :numref:`Table %s <ExecDescription>`.
+Additionally, users should see the AQM-utils executables described in :numref:`Table %s <>` in the ``ufs-srweather-app/exec`` directory.

+.. _AQM-exec:

+.. list-table:: *Names and descriptions of additional executables produced when the ATMAQ option is enabled*
+   :widths: 20 50
+   :header-rows: 1

+   * - Executable
+     - Description
+   * - decomp-ptemis-mpi
+     - Splits the point-source emission file into subdomain based on runtime configure setting.
+   * - gefs2lbc_para
+     - Interpolates GOCART concentration to be lateral boundary condition for regional air quality model and outputs a layer result for checking purpose.
+   * - nexus
+     -

+..
+COMMENT: Add NEXUS definition

 Load the ``workflow_tools`` Environment
 --------------------------------------------